Why e-commerce in Nigeria remains unregulated despite market growth

 However, the lack of a robust regulatory framework has raised concerns about consumer protection, data security, and fair business practices.

-Industry experts who spoke to BusinessDay said the inability to regulate the sector is due to many factors including the complexity and rapid growth of the ecosystem, resource constraints, informal practices, and technological limitations, among others.
+Industry experts who spoke to BusinessDay said the inability to regulate the sector is due to many factors including the complexity and rapid growth of the ecosystem, resource constraints, informal practices, and technological limitations.

 He added that the meteoric rise of e-commerce in Nigeria has outpaced the government’s ability to establish relevant regulations.